Set up IoT Security and XSOAR for Aruba Central Integration

 Aruba Central.

-You must also configure Cortex XSOAR with
+You must configure Cortex XSOAR with

 an Aruba Central integration instance and a job to import device